Courses

 The purpose of this course is to introduce techniques of corporate financial management.

-The main topics covered include financial analysis and benchmarking, long-term financial planning, valuation of bonds and stocks, principles of capital budgeting, risk and return trade-off as well as corporate financing and capital structure.
-The course is focused on developing skills to apply the techniques of financial management in real world situations by working on case studies.
+The main topics covered include financial analysis and benchmarking, long-term financial planning, valuation of bonds and stocks, principles of capital budgeting, risk-return trade-offs, as well as corporate financing and capital structure.
+The course focuses on developing skills to apply financial management techniques in real-world situations by working on case studies.

 Block B